Capability Demonstrations & Supply Chain Challenges for NASA Moon Base Development

 • Business Size: Socioeconomic category under FAR Part 19.

-• Teaming Arrangements: Description of partnerships or subcontracting plans, including proposed Government resource utilization.
+• Teaming Arrangements: Any partnerships or subcontracting plans.

 Contract & Timeline